NSLS-II-BMM/BeamlineManual/docs/before.rst

    Radionuclide samples must be prepared and properly contained at the home institution.
 NSLS-II has no lab available for work on radiological materials.
-Samples with depleted uranium and uranium at low or environmentally relevant concentrations **are** considered to be radiological samples at NSLS-II and must be treated as such.
+Samples with depleted uranium, uranium at low or environmentally relevant concentrations, or naturally occurring uranium or thorium **are** considered to be radiological samples at NSLS-II and must be treated as such.

 Requests for using gloveboxes should be discussed prior to submitting the SAF, contact Bruce Ravel (bravel@bnl.gov) and/or Syed Khalid